Ecological restoration: Community assembly

 Community assembly "is a framework that can unify virtually all of (community) ecology under a single conceptual umbrella".
 Community assembly theory attempts to explain the existence of environmentally similar sites with differing assemblages of species.
 It assumes that species have similar niche requirements, so that community formation is a product of random fluctuations from a common species pool.
 Essentially, if all species are fairly ecologically equivalent, then random variation in colonization, and migration and extinction rates between species, drive differences in species composition between sites with comparable environmental conditions.

 Population genetics

 Genetic diversity has shown to be as important as species diversity for restoring ecosystem processes.
 Hence ecological restorations are increasingly factoring genetic processes into management practices.
-Population genetic processes that are important to consider in restored populations include founder effects, inbreeding depression, outbreeding depression, genetic drift, and gene flow.
+Population genetic processes that are important to consider in restored populations include founder effects, inbreeding depression, outbreeding depression, genetic drift, maladaption and gene flow.
 Such processes can predict whether or not a species successfully establishes at a restoration site.